SerpensSolida/SerpensBot/README.md

 2) In your IDE import the folder as project.
 3) Add maven as your framework.
 4) Mark "src" folder as source.
-6) Create a class named Security with this template:
+6) Create a json file named "bot.json" with this format:

-    ```java
-    package com.serpenssolida.discordbot;

-    public class Security
+    ```json
     {
-      public static String BOT_TOKEN = ""; //Put your token here.
+       "botToken" : "place your token here."
     }
     ```

-7) Place you token in the BOT_TOKEN variable.
+7) Place you token in the botToken variable.
 8) You can start coding.